 From the Upper Peninsula of Michigan to the hills of the Ozarks and from issues of the environment to issues of gay marriage, racism and oppression the congregations of MidAmerica are doing the work of social justice.
 The MidAmerica Region aims to tell the story of this work, and form, with those leaders working on this, a learning community to extend and deepen the work.

 In accord with this we are weaving social justice into all that we do in MidAmerica including our personal development as leaders.
-Whether it's running a workshop or doing a consultant, coaching or mentoring visit, we believe that a social justice framework undergirds all that we do.
+Whether it's running a workshop, coaching or mentoring, we believe that a social justice framework undergirds all that we do.
 As we work with your congregation, we hold up a lens of justice and inclusion: who is here, who is not, and in what ways do we by our very actions (consciously and unconsciously) foster a broader reach toward justice making.